tilezen/vector-datasource/docs/TESTS.md

 NOTE: z/x/y coordinates [are describing location and zoom level](https://mapzen.com/documentation/vector-tiles/use-service/#specify-z-x-and-y-tile-coordinates).

 ## Skipped Tests
-There are some broken tests that are decorated with `@unittest.skip(BROKEN)` are currently skipped.
+There are some broken tests that we skip with the `@unittest.skip(BROKEN)` decorator.
 Once these tests are fixed, we can remove the decorators.